Operations Cost Comparison Study

 Instrument B $0.20 $0.17 $0.10 $0.15 $2.76 $1.05 $1.05 $4.58

 The decision maker may, at first, rush into thinking that instrument A is the best choice because the direct cost is the lowest in this cost comparison study.
-However, the well-informed decision maker will look at a variety of factors in addition to cost.
+However, the well-informed decision-maker will look at a variety of factors in addition to price.
 For example, ease of use, menu options on the instrument, type and size of samples required, preference of operators, the ability of the instrument to handle a larger volume if that is anticipated, compatibility with LIS and electronic patient records, etc.